juremaj/track2p/README.md

 For now if you use the algorithm please reference the Cosyne abstract:

-  **Majnik, J., Zangila, S., Cossart, R. & Platel, J. C. (2024). _Emergence of state modulation in a developing circuit_.
+  **Majnik, J., Zangila, S., Cossart, R. & Platel, J. C. (2024). _Emergence of state modulation in a developing cortical circuit_.
 COSYNE Abstract.**